edhedges/eds-djangoplate/README.md

 	./manage.py new_secret &&
 	./manage.py syncdb &&
 	./manage.py runserver
+	sublime ../
 	}

 I will name this script mkdjangoproj and by typing:

     mkdjangoproj project_name

-I will create a new django project with my boilerplate named project_name.
+It will create a new django project with my boilerplate named project_name.

 This django boilerplate comes with two sample apps which will be included in the INSTALLED_APPS settings.
 If you would change their directory names make sure to change the names elsewhere like their urls, the project urls, the app views, and the project settings.